Background

-Bringing a new puppy into your home is a heartwarming experience, full of excitement and joy.
-But alongside all the cuddles and playful moments comes the challenge of potty training, which can feel a bit overwhelming for new pet parents.
+Getting a new puppy is super exciting and fun!
+But, let’s be real, potty training can be a real pain. .
 The good news is that with a patient, consistent approach, you can teach your puppy the ropes and set them up for a lifetime of good bathroom habits.

 Potty training a puppy is all about teaching your pet where and when it’s appropriate to go to the bathroom.
 This process can vary depending on your puppy’s age, breed, and temperament.
 However, there are a few key concepts that apply to all puppies: